A Department of Homeland Security (DHS) Center of Excellence

 The Homeland Security Centers of Excellence bring together leading experts and researchers to conduct multidisciplinary research and education for homeland security solutions.

-The centers are authorized by Congress and chosen by the Department’s Science & Technology Directorate through a competitive selection process.
+The centers are sponsored by the DHS Science and Technology Directorate's (S&T) Office of University Programs (OUP) and selected through a competitive selection process.
 Each center is led by a university in collaboration with partners from other institutions, agencies, laboratories, think tanks, and the private sector.

 Mission of the Center